IntellectualSites/FastAsyncWorldEdit/COMPILING.md

 ## To compile...

-### NMS
-FastAsyncWorldEdit uses NMS (net.minecraft.server) code in a variety of spots.
-NMS is not distributed via maven and therefore FastAsyncWorldEdit may not build without errors if you didn't install it into your local repository beforehand.
-You can do that by either running Spigot's [BuildTools](https://www.spigotmc.org/wiki/buildtools/) targeting the versions needed or using Paper's [paperclip](https://papermc.io/downloads) with `java -Dpaperclip.install=true -jar paperclip.jar`.

 ### On Windows

 1. Shift + right-click the folder with FastAsyncWorldEdit's files and click "Open command prompt".